Fostering Court Improvement Mission

-Fostering Court Improvement (FCI) combines expertise developed at the Barton Child Law and Policy Clinic at Emory University and the School of Social Work at the University of North Carolina to convert existing data from the Adoption and Foster Care Analysis and Reporting System (AFCARS) and National Child Abuse and Neglect Data System (NCANDS) into reports that inform the core work of both dependency courts and child welfare agencies.
+Fostering Court Improvement (FCI) combines expertise developed at the Barton Child Law and Policy Center at Emory University and the School of Social Work at the University of North Carolina to convert existing data from the Adoption and Foster Care Analysis and Reporting System (AFCARS) and National Child Abuse and Neglect Data System (NCANDS) into reports that inform the core work of both dependency courts and child welfare agencies.
 FCI provides an efficient mechanism to share data that already exist within the states through reports specifically designed for facilitated discussions among local decision makers.
 We do this through our basic web service supported by grants and volunteers at no cost to either the court or the agency.
 This powerful web-based tool can be used to supplement and enhance existing data systems within the court and the child welfare agency.
 While there are many approaches to data collection, reporting and analysis, FCI chooses to use existing data, currently available in every state, as the starting point for a rich discussion of outcomes for children and families.

 FCI utilizes a software program that stitches together the AFCARS submissions that child welfare agencies are required to submit to the federal government every six months into a longitudinal view of the children in foster care.
 The same software also stitches together NCANDS child-level data, as reported annually by nearly all states, into reports on the safety of children at risk of foster care placement.
 All calculations and definitions are validated against external sources in the many FCI-participating states, and all source code files are freely available.